The McKay correspondence for isolated singularities via Floer theory

 \subsection{Naturality of the basis}

-We return to the Open Problem at the end of Section \ref{Subsection The generalised McKay correspondence}.
-In Corollary \ref{Corollary computation of ESH+} we showed that given ${\bf g}\in \mathrm{Conj}(G)$, the sum $F_{\bf g}=\bigoplus_{\ell>0} H^*(\mathcal{O}_{{\bf g},\ell})[-\mu_{{\bf g},\ell}]$ stacks together as a $\K$-vector space to yield a copy of the $\K$-vector space $\F$.
+We return to the Open Problem at the end of Section \ref{Subsection The generalised McKay correspondence}. \fix{Assume for now that $\K$ has characteristic zero.} In Corollary \ref{Corollary computation of ESH+} we showed that given ${\bf g}\in \mathrm{Conj}(G)$, the sum $F_{\bf g}=\bigoplus_{\ell>0} \fix{EH^*}(\mathcal{O}_{{\bf g},\ell})[-\mu_{{\bf g},\ell}]$ stacks together as a $\K$-vector space to yield a copy of the $\K$-vector space $\F$.
 This does not hold as $\K[\![u]\!]$-modules because the $E_1$-page of the Morse-Bott spectral sequence has forgotten the structure given by multiplication by $u$, yielding only a non-canonical $\K$-linear isomorphism

 using \eqref{Equation ESH+ is ordinary EH}.
 We conjecture that each maximum $x_g$ mentioned in \eqref{Equation grading of the max of Ogl} gives rise to a generator $[x_g+c_g]\in SH^*_+(Y)$, where $c_g$ is a ``correction term''\footnote{the correction term is not unique, and arises because the $E_1^{*,*}$ page for the equivariant Morse-Bott spectral sequence is isomorphic to the associated graded algebra of $ESH^*_+(Y)$.} with strictly higher $F$-filtration value than $x_g$ (in the sense of Appendix E).
 Theorem \ref{Theorem SH is zero introduction} would then yield generators of $H^*(Y)$ labelled by $\mathrm{Conj}(G)$, respecting \eqref{Equation grading of the max of Ogl}.
 Nevertheless, the correction terms are not canonical.